 Since the introduction of PAYT at the Transfer Station on February 1, 2018, Portsmouth's recycling rate has increased tremendously!
 The recycling rate for calendar year 2017 was a dismal average of 23%.
 For the first 10 months of 2018 (and mandatory PAYT did not begin until February), the recycling rate average skyrocketed to nearly 40%!
 Phenomenal!
-Keep it going, folks!
+Keep it going!
 You are reducing your costs and providing for a better future for all.

 Find Out More Reuse And Recycling Details!

-Click these links to learn more.
+Click the following links to learn more.